 Healthcare seems like local traffic

-When I arrived it was already dark outside, but everything went (surprisingly) smooth; we were picked-up at the airport by car immediately and went to the accommodation, all on a quite road with nice African music on the background.
-By the time I did not know this...
+When I arrived it was already dark outside, but everything went (surprisingly) smooth; we were picked-up at the airport in Uganda by car and went to the accommodation, all on a quite road with nice African music on the background.
+By the time I did not know this would...

 My first time in Ghana

 The moment I walked out of the airport, I was overwhelmed by all the unknown impressions.
 Everywhere were people looking at us and calling for us.
-When Luc and I finally found our guide, who would bring us to the place we would call home for the upcoming seven weeks,...
+When Luc and I finally found our guide, he simply welcomed us with the text: “Do you already have your money?”
+Despite...

-Boarding the airplane, that would first bring me to Singapore and then to Kuching in Malaysia, I was very much doubting my decision to leave Amsterdam for over 6 weeks; missing out on a few of my best friends’ birthdays and leaving everything I know to dive into this...
+Boarding the airplane, that would first bring me to Singapore and then to Kuching in Malaysia, I was very much doubting my decision to leave Amsterdam for over 6 weeks to go on an AIESEC experience.
+I would be missing out on a few of my best friends’ birthdays and...

 Experience Story Hanoi